wormhole-foundation/wormhole/wormchain/x/ibc-hooks/README.md

 * `memo["wasm"]["msg"]` is a valid JSON object
 * `receiver == "" || receiver == memo["wasm"]["contract"]`

-We consider an ICS20 packet as directed towards wasmhooks iff all of the following hold:
+We consider an ICS20 packet as directed towards wasmhooks if all of the following hold:

 * `memo` is not blank
 * `memo` is valid JSON
 * `memo` has at least one key, with name `"wasm"`

 If an ICS20 packet is not directed towards wasmhooks, wasmhooks doesn't do anything.
-If an ICS20 packet is directed towards wasmhooks, and is formated incorrectly, then wasmhooks returns an error.
+If an ICS20 packet is directed towards wasmhooks, and is formatted incorrectly, then wasmhooks returns an error.

 ### Execution flow

 Pre wasm hooks:

-* Ensure the incoming IBC packet is cryptogaphically valid
+* Ensure the incoming IBC packet is cryptographically valid
 * Ensure the incoming IBC packet is not timed out.

 In Wasm hooks, pre packet execution: